 The Science Department offers AP Biology, AP Chemistry, and AP Physics online through the Virtual High School program.
-A Fontbonne teacher mentors students enrolled in these courses to help them with the course material and prepare for the advanced placement exams.
+A Fontbonne teacher mentors students enrolled in these courses to help them with the course material and prepare them for the advanced placement exams.

 Three credits of science are required for graduation from Fontbonne Academy although many students take four credits of science.
-Most students will satisfy this requirement by taking Introduction to Physics, Biology, and an elective during her junior or senior year.
-Honor students will take Introduction to Chemistry, Chemistry Honors, Biology Honors, and an elective in her senior year.
+Most students will satisfy this requirement by taking Introduction to Physics, Biology, and electives during her junior and senior years.
+Honor students typically will take Introduction to Chemistry, Chemistry Honors, Biology Honors, and electives in her senior year.
 Some students are able to enroll in two science electives in their senior year.

-Note: Most of the prerequisites for science courses are given as semester 1 grades.
+\ Note: The prerequisites for science courses are given as semester 1 grades.
 Students who meet these prerequisites are expected to maintain their grades for the remainder of the school year.
 Students who do not maintain their grades may be moved to a lower level course at the discretion of the department chairperson.
 All course placements require final approval of the department chairperson.